snackbag-net/Py2Mc/README.md

+# Archived
+Py2Mc will be archived for now.
+I am planning on bringing it back some day, but I'm not sure.

 # Py2Mc - STILL IN ALPHA.
 DON'T USE ON PRODUCTION.
 MORE INFO: [here](#still-in-beta)
 Py2Mc is a tool for Paper/Spigot/Bukkit servers, which allows faster/easier coding of minecraft plugins.